geodonis/geodonis-server/design/system_outline.md

         - Authorized users:
             - system super user,
             - target owner
-            - a user who is a member of the target owner with appropriate role
+            - a user who is a member of the target owner's organization with appropriate role
             - a user who is a member of a group associated with the target entity with appropriate permissions

 ### User